Pharmacy Early Assurance Program

-Students who receive a direct entry invitation are eligible to receive a renewable scholarship up to $5,000.
-The award amount is determined by academic performance and the results of your scholarship interview.
-This scholarship will be added on top of any other undergraduate scholarships you may receive.
+Students who receive entry into the early assurance program are eligible to receive a renewable scholarship awarded up to $5,000.
+This scholarship will be added to any other undergraduate scholarships you may receive.

 - Gain admittance to Cedarville University

-Complete and submit the undergraduate application for admission.
+- Complete and submit your undergraduate application for admission.
 You may begin this process as soon as your high school posts your final junior year grades.
 The undergraduate application opens on June 1.

-- Indicate your program of interest as "Pharmaceutical Sciences" on your application.
+- Declare your program of interest as pharmaceutical sciences on your application.

 Recommended Minimum Qualifications

-For freshmen students accepted at Cedarville University directly from high school, direct entry invitations are based on:
+For freshmen students accepted at Cedarville directly from high school, early assurance invitations are based on:

-- Recommended: ACT composite of at least 23 or SAT composite of at least 1130 (Due to limited availability of standardized testing during the COVID-19 pandemic, Cedarville will not require a standardized test score as a requirement for admission for students entering any term through spring 2023.
+- Recommended: ACT composite of at least 23 or SAT composite of at least 1130.
+Cedarville does not require a standardized test score as a requirement for admission.
 For more information, visit the Test Optional FAQs page.

-- By achieving direct entry to the Pharm.D. program, you can plan with confidence for pharmacy school, as long as you meet the program continuation requirements.
+- By achieving entrance into the early assurance program, you can plan with confidence for pharmacy school, provided you meet the program continuation requirements.

-To continue as a prepharmacy student and move into the Doctor of Pharmacy program, you will need to meet the following requirements:
+To continue as a pre-pharmacy student and move into the PharmD program, you will need to meet the following requirements:

-- Grade point average of at least 3.00 at the end of each prepharmacy year
+- Grade point average of at least 3.0 at the end of each pre-pharmacy year

 - "C" grade or higher in all courses

-- Successful interview with School of Pharmacy faculty during fall semester of final prepharmacy year
+- Successful interview with School of Pharmacy faculty during fall semester of the final pre-pharmacy year